markvdlaan93/markvdlaan93.github.io/_posts/2019-10-25-avr-c-bitshifting.md

 }
 ```

+In this example, `<<` is the left-wise bit shifting operator which shifts the number on the righthand side a certain amount of places to the left (depending on the given number and the size of the register).
+Lets take `1<<3` as an example. `1<<3` means that we move one, three places to the left.
+Because the register is eight bits, one moved three places to the left translates to `0000 1000`.

+We also have a right-wise bit shifting operator (`>>`) at our disposal which does the same but moves all bits to the right instead of the left.

 ### Set individual bit high, regardless of value (OR)

-The example above works because `(1<<0)` translates to one, zero places to the left or `0000 0001`.
+In the above example, we use `OR` to set the first, second, third and fourth bit high of the data direction register, regardless of the current value of those bits.
+Lets take the first bit as an example.
+The first bit shifting operation (`1<<0`) translates to one, zero places to the left or `0000 0001`.
 The DDRD register can be any value.
 Lets take `0110 0000` as example.
 The single pipe symbol (`|`) stands for a logical OR:
 ```
-0000 0001
+0000 0001 (1<<0)
-0110 0000
+0110 0000 (DDRD)
 --------- OR
 0110 0001
 ```

 ### Set individual bit low, regardless of value (AND/NOT)

-In order to make sure that an individual bit will be set to zero regardless of the value, you need to use a combination of the logical AND (`&`) operator and the logical NOT or Tilde (`~`).
+In order to make sure that an individual bit will be set to zero regardless of the value, you need to use a combination of the logical AND (`&`) operator and the logical NOT or Tilde (`~`) operator.
 This operation is necessary when you want to configure an IO pin as an input pin:
 ```
 void setupIoPins(){
     DDRD &= ~(1 << 0);